/// ABOUT THIS EXHIBITION

 Blood, Sweat, & Tears

-inspired by Henry George Todd, Study of Strawberries, Justin Walker, Daddy Bruce, and unknown Artist, English Teapot
+Inspired by: Henry George Todd, Study of Strawberries Justin Walker, Daddy Bruce Unknown Artist, English Teapot

 Kristin Parone